torvalds/linux/Documentation/dev-tools/kasan.rst

-To avoid the difficulties around swapping mappings around, KASAN expects that the part of the shadow region that covers the vmalloc space will not be covered by the early shadow page, but will be left unmapped.
+To avoid the difficulties around swapping mappings around, KASAN expects that the part of the shadow region that covers the vmalloc space will not be covered by the early shadow page but will be left unmapped.
 This will require changes in arch-specific code.

-This allows ``VMAP_STACK`` support on x86, and can simplify support of architectures that do not have a fixed module region.
+This allows ``VMAP_STACK`` support on x86 and can simplify support of architectures that do not have a fixed module region.

 For developers